Ferlab-Ste-Justine/ferload-client-cli/README.md

   -V, --version   Print version information and exit.
 ```

-All the params are optional if not provided user will access interactive prompts:
+All the params are optional if not provided user will access interactive prompts.

+### Example

 ```
-> ferload-client configure
+user@localhost:~$ java -jar ferload-client.jar configure

 Welcome to Ferload Client, this tools will download the files based on the provided manifest.
 For any questions or feedbacks please contact: